dai1975/pulumi-k8s-scaffold/README.md

 2. run `pulumi login`

 ## create project
-NOTE: This boilerplate has already done the step.

-If you manually create project:
+This repostory is already setup pulumi project, but if you want to manually create project:

 ``` shell
 $ mkdir projdir && cd projdir